 Our network of family law lawyers has the experience and sensitivity needed to handle significant child custody or visitation rights issues, and we are ready to help your family today.
 Contact us for the help you need.

-Save Money by Hiring an Unbundled Family Law Lawyer
+Save Money by Hiring an Unbundled Family Law Attorney

-One of the most heartbreaking things that can happen to a parent is to be denied visitation with their children.
-While the situation can be extremely sad and distressing, there is usually hope for better circumstances in the future.
+One of the most heartbreaking things that can happen to a parent is to be denied custody or visitation with their children.
+While the situation can be extremely distressing, there is usually hope for better circumstances in the future.

-Working with the right lawyer can help you convince the court to enforce or modify your child custody and visitation arrangements, so that you receive more time with your child.
-Our skilled family law lawyers work closely with our clients and vigorously fight for their rights, while saving them and their families money.
+Working with the right lawyer can help you convince the court to address your child custody and visitation arrangements, so that you receive more time with your child.
+Family law attorneys in the Unbundled Legal Help network work closely with clients and vigorously fight for their rights, while saving them and their families money.

 To hire a traditional lawyer to help you resolve a child custody or visitation rights issue can cost as much as $5,000 or more.
 Unbundled Legal Help also connects clients to lawyers who start at $500 – $1,500, taking parts of the case that you choose while letting you handle other aspects to save money.